JakubSochor/BrnoCompSpeed/README.md

 1. Install **PYTHON2**, packages you might NOT have: `numpy, scipy, matplotlib, tabulate`
 1. Download the [dataset](https://medusa.fit.vutbr.cz/traffic/research-topics/traffic-camera-calibration/brnocompspeed/) and place the results and dataset folders from the downloaded archive on the same level as the code folder (root of the repository).
-  * TIP: to save disk space use following command to get and unpack the dataset
+  * TIP: to save disk space use following command to get and unpack the dataset (WARNING: it has ~200GB)
   * `curl https://medusa.fit.vutbr.cz/traffic/data/2016-ITS-BrnoCompSpeed-full.tar | tar xv`
 2. (Optional) Modify paths in file code/dataset_info.py
 3. Check file code/config.py.
 The most important variables are `RUN_FOR_SYSTEMS` and `RUN_FOR_VIDEOS`.